Tobias-Pe/microservices-error-handling/README.md

 **Metrics-Exporter:** cAdvisor (Containers), Node Exporter (Hardware) _(To make these docker swarm compatible, some configurations were orientated on https://github.com/stefanprodan/swarmprom)_

-## Errorhandling Methods 🧯
+## Error Handling Methods 🧯

-These are the used errorhandling methods to make the application more resilient:
+These are the used error handling methods to make the application more resilient:

 - Saga-Pattern:
   - Order Transaction-Chain